 There is another dimension to this paradox, however, that is consistent with what we’ve learned so far, and I believe explains God’s motivation behind the whole rather perplexing plan of salvation.
-Part of being made in God’s likeness is having freedom of action.
 In order for God to truly, in reality, have human sons of God who are actually “chips off the old block”, there must be humans who choose voluntarily to act as he chooses to act, out of deep love and commitment to the beloved’s welfare.
 Yahweh’s Savior / Yeshua / Jesus, as God, chose to suffer and die for his beloved humans, created in his own image.
-God’s children love like he loves, proving our love by staying committed despite worsening circumstances, sickness, poverty, even death.
+God’s children prove that we love like he loves when we stay committed despite worsening circumstances, sickness, poverty, even death.
 This can only happen as we respond to circumstances.
 This character trait doesn’t get zapped into us at the moment of the new birth, any more than at the physical birth.
 It has to be developed as we respond, in faith, to challenging circumstances.

 Developing God’s likeness – his character traits – in this life is what qualifies us to take dominion in the world to come.